Home moves in the social and private rented sector (including mutual exchanges)

 Letting agents and private sector landlords should follow Scottish Government guidance on COVID-19 and renting which explains the current approach in the Private Rented Sector, including tenant protections.
 Propertymark has also produced guidance, see related links.

-In areas at Level 4 and areas in temporary lockdown, housing services are essential services and work in other people’s homes should only be undertaken if it cannot be delayed and appropriate safety measures can be implemented.
+In areas at Level 4, housing services are essential services and work in other people’s homes should only be undertaken if it cannot be delayed and appropriate safety measures can be implemented.
 The list is not exhaustive but essential services might include gas and safety electrical checks, for example.
 All housing and service providers should be considering how to continue essential services in a way that is both Covid safe and meets the essential needs of tenants.
 Local risk assessment and exercising judgement on a case by case basis will continue to be crucial in ensuring essential services are provided to keep households and workforce safe.

 Specific advice on all home moves in the rented sector includes:

-- Landlords and agents must give tenants appropriate notice before visiting the property and should not enter the property without the tenant’s consent, except in an emergency.
+Landlords and agents must give tenants appropriate notice before visiting the property and should not enter the property without the tenant’s consent, except in an emergency.
 Any visits to a property must be made in accordance with the Scottish Government guidelines on physical distancing.
-Visits to properties in areas at protection level 4 and areas in temporary lockdown should be delayed, where possible.
+Visits to properties in areas at protection level 4 should be delayed, where possible.